airbusgeo/geocube-ingester/docs/developer-guide/interfaces.md

 ### Current implementations

-The Ingester is currently able to connect to the following catalogues:
+The Ingester is currently able to connect to the catalogues defined [here](../user-guide/catalog.md)

-- Copernicus for sentinel1 & 2 scenes
-- GCS for bursts annotations of an archive stored in GCS

 ### Add a new catalogue